joecochran/sign-your-commits-with-gpg-talk/README.md

 The string we want in this example is `3AA5C34371567BD2` (the first one).

-With that ID, we can output what we need to enter in github with
+With that id, we can output what we need to enter in github with

 ```
 gpg --armor --export 668680C4FFA3F169